 Riding Metro Rail

-Riders with TAP cards need to validate the cards at a reader or faregate each time before boarding the train, even when transferring.
+When transferring (except between Red and Purple Lines), riders will need to "tap" the card or ticket at a validator or turnstile before boarding the connecting train.
 Failure to do with is subject to citation.

 On the platform, board the train that goes to your station.
 The headsign on the vehicle will show the destination.
 On the train, announcements will be made for the next station.